nuls-io/nuls-hackathon/README-Welcome.md

 The accounts for the people Kathy, Bella, Olivia etc. need to be created in the usual Chainbox example manor.
 I will include brief instructions for that below.
 I've included a file "address" that has keys for the first two users.
 To enable the rest of the users, view the source of the html page for now.
 The source code behind each user's popup selection has their matching account addresses.
 Those names and addresses are also include in a file /build/address-all .

-### My Experience Coding with Nuls
-Wow, amazing.
-It's hard to believe a loosely organized open-source, international group of people have this giant code-base not only working but available for everyone.
-The transactions, encryption, data flow etc are all functional.
-Clearly the expertise of the developers was very advanced to begin with.
-In this project you will find:

-- Abstract Classes, Interfaces
-- Collections – List, Map, Set etc.
-- File IO, Serialization, JSON
-- Spring, Annotations and Optionals
-- Multithreading and Synchronization
-- Generics; Dependency Injection, Lambda's
-- Servers, Servlets, Sockets
-- Web Technologies - HTML, REST, CSS, Javascript, JQuery and Ajax

-###Some Things I Changed from Chainbox

-Much of the code was difficult to read at first since it was both unfamiliar, and frankly - I had given up on Java and have been using Python more and more over the past few years.
-Going back to Java was a little bit painful.
-But I found I enjoyed the 'sturdy' feeling of something that won't tie itself together unless it's developers really "make it so".
-Also, much of the technology around Java - like profiling and debugging - are very advanced.

-A lot of the Chainbox code had been condensed so that it was fast, lightweight, efficient - but difficult to step through with a debugger for learning purposes.
-So I undid a lot of the function calls within function calls, etc. I also moved functionality around a little bit so that the main working parts were more together.

-Since my app doesn't send email - in the future I'd like to remove some of that and other extraneous code if posssible.

 #### Startup Instructions

 - Linux or MacOS